noizex7/mwebsitepr.com/README.md

 # mwebsitepr.com

 Modern portfolio site for showcasing MWebsite projects, delivered as a static front end served by nginx with a FastAPI backend that powers contact handling and interactive demos.
-This repository mirrors the stack deployed on `mwebsitepr.com` and is optimized for Portainer + Traefik environments.

 ## Project Highlights
 - Static HTML/CSS frontend with ScrollMagic-driven animations and Bootstrap assets.